InstaMsg/instamsg-c/org.eclipse.paho.mqtt.embedded-c/MQTTClient-C/samples/linux/README.md

 1)
 Add Client1 and Client2 in InstaMsg eco-system, using the InstaMsg-Server-Webapp.
-Add a topic, say "listener_topic" as a sub_topic for Client1, and as a "pub_topic" for Client2.
+Add a topic, say "listener_topic" as a sub_topic for Client1, and as a pub_topic for Client2.

 Also, add appropriate passwords.